tpaviot/ProcessScheduler/docs/solving.md

 Running the `solve` method returns can either fail or succeed, according to the 4 following cases:

 1. The problem cannot be solved because some constraints are contradictory.
 It is called "Unsatisfiable".
-The :func:`solve` method returns False.
+The `solve` method returns False.
 For example:

 ``` py
 TaskStartAt(task=cook_the_chicken, value=2)